copleykj/socialize-commentable/README.md

-# Commentable #
+# Commentable

 This package enables the creation of models that can be commented on.
 For example a photo in an photo album could have comments, but also a post to a users feed could as well.
 Rather than maintaining a photo comments collection and a post comments collection we can implement CommentableModel on our `Post` and `Photo` models and then use it's new methods to store and retrieve comments and information about them, linked to these models.

-## Supporting the Project ##
+## Supporting the Project
-In the spirit of keeping this and all of the packages in the [Socialize](https://atmospherejs.com/socialize) set alive, I ask that if you find this package useful, please donate to it's development.
+In the spirit of keeping this and all of the packages in the [Socialize][socialize] set alive, I ask that if you find this package useful, please donate to it's development.

 Litecoin: LXLBD9sC5dV79eQkwj7tFusUHvJA5nhuD3 / [Patreon](https://www.patreon.com/user?u=4866588) / [Paypal](https://www.paypal.me/copleykj)

-## Installation ##
+## Meteor Installation

 This package relies on the npm package `simpl-schema` so you will need to make sure it is installed as well.